Agreement

 Section 1.
 Participation

-The Employer agrees to participate in the Teamsters-National 401(k) Savings Plan on behalf of all employees represented under this Agreement.
+The Employer agrees to participate in the Teamsters-National 401(k) Savings Plan on behalf of all employees represented under this Agreement for purposes of collective bargaining.

 Section 2.
 Payroll Deductions

-The Employer will make payroll deductions from participating employees’ wages in accordance with each employee’s salary deferral election, subject to compliance with ERISA and relevant tax code provisions, and will forward the withheld sum to State Street Bank or its successor as required by the Plan and Declaration of Trust.
+The Employer will make or cause to be made payroll deductions from participating employees’ wages in accordance with each employee’s salary deferral election, subject to compliance with ERISA and relevant tax code provisions, and will forward the withheld sum to State Street Bank or its successor as required by the Plan and Declaration of Trust.

 Section 3.
 Participation Agreement